andrei-voia/personal_compilator/README.md

 # Personal Compilator

-A simple compilator (the starting of one) that is able to split the text written by you and compartiment it\n This is how it works so far
+A simple compilator (the starting of one) that is able to split the text written by you and compartiment it\n This is how it works so far.

 ## How it looks